 The Erase / Program Suspend command allows the system to interrupt a Sector or Block Erase operation (except Erase Security Registers), then read from or program data to any other sector.
-The Erase / Program Suspend command also allows the system to interrupt a Page Program operation (except Program Security Registers) and then read data from any other page.
+The Erase / Program Suspend command also allows the system to interrupt a Page Program operation (except Program Security Registers) and then read data from any other page or erase any other sector or block.
 The Erase / Program Suspend command sequence is shown in Figure 7.11.